AnthonyWeston/about-me/src/components/content/VUpgradeStory.md

 We chose to upgrade an application from Vue 2/Java 8 to Vue 3/Java 17.
 The three primary reasons for this decision were:

-- To ensure we continue to stay on supported versions
+- Ensure we continue to stay on supported versions
 - Enjoy performance improvements
 - Take advantage of language and framework features